InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 ### list-instancetypes

-List images in the group
+List instanceTypes in the group

 ```